Algebraic Cobordism and \'Etale Cohomology: The slice comparison paradigm

 \end{proposition} \begin{proof} $\Mod_{\E}$ and $\Sigma^q_T \Mod_{\E}$ are presentable stable $\infty$-categories and $i_q^{\E}$ preserves small coproducts and hence all small colimits by \cite{higheralgebra}*{Proposition 1.4.4.1.2}.
 By the $\infty$-categorical adjoint functor theorem \cite{htt}*{Corollary 5.5.2.9} $i_q^{\E}$ admits a right adjoint.
 It suffices to prove that the diagram of left adjoints commutes.
-But this follows by definition of $\Sigma^q_T \Mod^{\eff}_{\E}$ as the full subcategory generated by suspensions of free $\E$-modules together with the fact that left adjoints commute with colimits. \end{proof}
+But this follows from the fact that $E$ is effective, the definition of $\Sigma^q_T \Mod^{\eff}_{\E}$ as the full subcategory generated by suspensions of free $\E$-modules together with the fact that left adjoints commute with colimits. \end{proof}

+Because of the constant appeal to Proposition~\ref{prop:E-adjoints}, we will assume $E$ to be effective for the rest of this section, unless stated otherwise.

 The categories $\Sigma^q_T \Mod^{\eff}_{\E}$ assemble into a filtration:

 Setting $f^{\E}_q:= i_q^{\E} r_q^{\E}$ we obtain for every $\E$-module $\M$ the \emph{$\E$-module slice tower}:

 We refer to $f_q^{\E}\M$ as the \emph{$q$-th $\E$-effective cover of $\M$}, and the cofiber $s_q^{\E}\M$ of $f_{q}^{\E}\M \rightarrow f_{q+1}^{\E}\M$ as the \emph{$q$-th $\E$-slice of $\M$}.